 The Inverell Shire Council is made up of nine (9) Councillors.
 The Councillors are elected by residents and ratepayers of the Shire every four (4) years.
-The next general election is scheduled for September, 2016.
+The next general election is scheduled for September, 2020.

-The Councillors elect a Mayor and Deputy Mayor every September at a special meeting of Council.
+The Councillors elect a Mayor every two (2) years and a Deputy Mayor every September at a special meeting of Council.